Volxel/Volxel/README.md

 An open source volumetric renderer for the Browser.
 Also my bachelor's thesis.

 ## Status
-Currently just an empty repository, more to come.
+Currently just an Canvas with a Fragment Shader making it Cyan